akshay0819/sentinel-assignment-akshay/README.md

 2. No Secrets Manager endpoint
 3. No DNS resolver config
 4. OIDC not used
-5. Gateway EKS in public subnets (for speed)
+5. Gateway EKS in public subnets (for speed of debugging and deployments) and use ALB instead of Classic LB for public access.
 6. Gateway NAT created but unused (needs cleanup)
 7. Limited CI/CD validations
 ---

 ## 💰 Cost Optimization Notes

 - Used `t3.micro` for bastion
 - Used `t3.small` for EKS nodes
-- Future: enable auto-scaling, use Spot instances
+- Future: use Spot instances

 ---